JuanHidalgo790/JuanHidalgo790.github.io/_pages/about.md

 🔬 My research interests are in the development of numerical models for solving acoustic problems, with approaches focused on optimizing computational resources.

 📚 I am currently working with electromagnetic acoustic transducers (EMATs) in my post-doctoral research, aiming to improve their designs.
+Also, I'm working with the acoustoelastic effect applied to the non-destructive testing (NDT) area using Lamb waves.

 🧪 Some of my previous creations will be featured on this webpage.